haleytelega/Employee-Tracker/README.md

 - [License](#license)

   ## Installation
   What are the steps required to install your project?
-You will need MySQL2 and Inquirer Package
+You will need Node, MySQL and Inquirer Package and run node index in the terminal.

   ## Usage
   Provide instructions and examples for use: To view, create and update employees, departments and roles.